134 Sponsored Online Programs Available

 Public affairs and the social science cover a broad range of fields and disciplines.
 When you think of public affairs and social science, think of fields and disciplines concerned with society, individuals, and the relationship between the two.
 Everything from government and political science to psychology and sociology could fit within these categories.
 Programs in these categories could focus on the individual and how the individual relates to other individuals or groups of people in society, or they could focus on society and how the construction of society (whether through family, communities, or government, for example) interacts with the individual.
 If you’re interested in this type of inquiry, online public affairs and social science bachelor’s degree programs could be perfect for you.

 Online public affairs and social sciences bachelor’s degree programs may help you develop the knowledge and skills you need to pursue a career in these kinds of areas.
-In many cases, students pursue an online bachelor’s degree in four to five years of fulltime study.
+In many cases, students pursue an online bachelors degree in social science in four to five years of fulltime study.
 They may complete anywhere from 110 to 130 credits including their general education, major, elective, and internship requirements.
 Some programs offer fast-track options where students complete the same number of credits but in two to three years of intensive study.

 Hot tip: Online education may free you up to travel, work, and otherwise live life even while you pursue a degree.
 Perhaps you can head to Geneva as you study international relations, the Galapagos as you study environmental science, or Washington D.C. as you study political science.
 Maybe you can find internship or volunteer opportunities that help you enhance your learning and skillset.
 Or perhaps you can simply enjoy a more flexible schedule so that you can pursue other areas of life that are important to you.
 Online education may provide you the freedom to design school around life instead of designing life around school.